Wuthering Heights: Ending

-Lockwood grows tired of the moors and moves away.
-Eight months later he returns for a visit, and Nelly, now the housekeeper at Wuthering Heights, tells him what has happened since he left.
+Lockwood moves away, returning eight months later to pay his rent.
+Nelly, now the housekeeper at Wuthering Heights, updates him.

-Heathcliff gave up his opposition to Cathy and Hareton's union.
-He declined physically and started seeing visions of the dead Catherine; he avoided the young couple, saying that he could not bear to see Catherine's eyes, which they both shared, looking at him.
-He eventually stopped eating, and some days later was found dead in Catherine's old room.
+Cathy seeks Hareton's forgiveness – their reconciliation leading to love – and subsequently confronts Heathcliff with unlawfully taking both their properties.
+Declining physically, and increasingly fixated by the dead Catherine, Heathcliff avoids the young couple.
+He eventually stops eating, and some days later is found dead in Catherine's old room.

-Cathy has been teaching the still-uneducated Hareton to read.
-They plan to marry and move to the Grange, accompanied by Nelly, with Joseph being left to take care of Wuthering Heights.
-Nelly reports that the locals have seen the ghosts of Catherine and Heathcliff wandering abroad together.
-Lockwood seeks out the graves of Catherine, Edgar, and Heathcliff, and is convinced that all three are finally at peace.
+Hareton has reclaimed Wuthering Heights, and Cathy has been teaching him to read.
+They plan to marry and move to the Grange, of which she is now the undisputed owner, with Joseph having left to take care of Wuthering Heights.
+Locals report having seen the ghosts of Catherine and Heathcliff together on the moors.
+Lockwood seeks out the graves of Catherine, Edgar, and Heathcliff, side-by-side, and is convinced that all three are finally at peace.